noxiousghost/clockify-tracker/README.md

 ### Local Projects Filtering

 The CLI allows you to filter the projects displayed when starting a new time entry.
-On the first run of the `start` command, the application will fetch all your Clockify projects and populate `config/local-projects.json` with their IDs and names.
+On the first run of the `clock start` command, the application will fetch all your Clockify projects and populate `data/local-projects.json` with their IDs and names.
 You can then edit this file to keep only the projects you frequently work on.

-Example `config/local-projects.json`:
+Example `data/local-projects.json`:

 ```json
 [